-A weathered seaport with character and heart, colorful buildings adorn the cities many hills or ‘cerros’.
+A weathered seaport with character and heart, colorful buildings adorn the city’s many hills or ‘cerros’.
 Amongst the vibrant buildings, a labyrinth of streets, stairways, and passages traverse the steep and hilly city.
 Strewn throughout the jumble, discover cozy cafes, century-old bars, and incredible street and mural art.

-We spent the first days of our South American adventure, wandering the barrios, soaking up the brightly colored city’s sunny atmosphere and enjoying fresh seafood by the water.
+We spent the first days of our South American adventure, wandering the barrios, soaking up the brightly colored city’s sunny atmosphere, and enjoying fresh seafood by the water.

-Here is the what, the where and the how, to see, this authentic Chilean port city.
+Here is the what, the where, and the how, to see this authentic Chilean port city.

 When to Visit Valparaíso

 Valparaíso has mild summers and cool winters.
 It can really be enjoyed any time of year.
 The best beach weather happens during the southern hemisphere’s summer between December and February.
 However, this is also the high season when you’ll find the most national and international tourists.
-The shoulder seasons either side of summer, starting from November and ending in May, are also pleasant.
+The shoulder seasons on either side of summer, starting in November and ending in May, are also pleasant.

 How to Get to Valparaíso

 If you are embarking on a road trip of South America beginning in Santiago de Chile, as many do, this is a logical place to start as the closest seaside destination.
-Or, if you are following the original Pan Americana, Valparaíso marks the spot where the route turns west toward Argentina or North up South America’s western coastline.
+Or, if you are following the original Pan Americana, Valparaíso marks the spot where the route turns west toward Argentina or north up South America’s western coastline.

 Santiago to Valparaiso by Car